-- 3.10.1 The frontage to Upper Parliament Street would be planted with eight (8) trees to create an informal avenue effect.
-The car parking area would be planted with eight (8) new trees and four (4) trees would be planted in the areas of open space directly behind the buildings and adjacent to the disabled parking bays.
-Therefore 20 new trees in total would be planted.
-The locations of the new trees are shown on drawing DTCL.119.1.AIA.04.Rev.A - 3.10.2 Because of the proximity of the new trees to the new construction and because some would be located within the car parking area, columnar or upright species are recommended.
+- 3.10.1 The frontage to Upper Parliament Street would be planted with nine (9) trees to create an informal avenue effect.
+The car parking area would be planted with (9) new trees and three (3) additional trees would be planted within the main footpath off Carlingford Close.
+In addition, six (6) new trees would be planted in the areas of open space directly behind the buildings and adjacent to the disabled parking bays.
+Therefore 27 new trees in total would be planted.
+The locations of the new trees are shown on drawing DTCL.119.1.AIA.04.Rev.D. - 3.10.2 It is proposed that 15 new trees would be planted in the area of the site that is not being developed, i.e. from Verulam Close to Mulgrave Street.
+The locations of the new trees are shown on drawing DTCL.119.1.AIA.06. - Within the developed area the proposed new trees would be close to the new 3.10.3 construction and others would be located within the car parking area and the main footpath.
+Therefore, columnar or upright species are recommended.
 The species that would be planted are Upright/Columnar English Oak (Quercus robur 'Fastigiata'); Silver Birch (Betula pendula) and Wild Service Tree (Sorbus torminalis).
 All three species are native and would be beneficial for wildlife.
 Both the fastigate English oak and the Silver Birch are widely planted in Liverpool and thus are locally native.
 The columnar variety of the English Oak is just that, a native variety of English Oak.
-The wild service tree is also known as the 'Chequer Tree' because its edible fruits are called 'chequers'.
-It is native to the midlands and south and in recent years is being planted in Cheshire and the North West. - 3.10.3 The trees would be root balled or container grown specimens at 18/20cm girth at one metre above ground level.
-They would be pit planted using the Green Blue Urban Strata Cell Arborsystem[®] which is a soil cell planting system developed specifically for trees planted in urban locations, which is shown in Figure 4.
+The wild service tree is also known as the 'Chequer Tree'.
+It is native to the midlands and south and in recent years is being planted in Cheshire and the North West. - 3.10.4 The trees would be root balled or container grown specimens.
+The nine (9) fastigate oak trees on the frontage of the development with Upper Parliament Street would be 20/25cm girth to provide an immediate impact to the street scene.
+The remaining 18 trees would be 18/20cm girth specimens.
+The trees would be pit planted using the Green Blue Urban Strata Cell Arborsystem® which is a soil cell planting system developed specifically for trees planted in urban locations, which is shown in Figure 4. - 3.10.5 Seven (7) of the fastigate oak trees in the part of the site that is not being developed which front onto Upper Parliament Street and Mulgrave Street would be 20/25cm girth and the remaining eight (8) trees would be 18/20cm girth.
+In addition to fastigate English oak, the new trees would be comprised of four (4) columnar lime trees (Tilia cordata Greenspire); three (3) fastigate English oak trees and one (1) wild service tree.
+The specification for the new trees is at Table 3.